grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 Often, you want to perform some post-scrape processing to the metrics.
 Some common reasons are to:

 * limiting the amount of metrics being sent up to Prometheus
-* adding labels, changing labels, or dropping labels
+* Add, change, or drop labels.

 Processing is done with the [`prometheus.relabel`](https://grafana.com/docs/agent/latest/flow/reference/components/prometheus.relabel/)